oneoffcoder/books/sphinx/python-dothis/source/collection-initialization.rst

 When initializing empty Python collections such as lists and dictionaries, favor using the corresponding literal delimiters instead of the corresponding functions.

+Literals are shorter, more familiar to most readers, and emphasize the shape of the value immediately.
+They also avoid looking like a conversion from another iterable when you are simply creating an empty collection.

 Don't do this
 ^^^^^^^^^^^^^